 Wendy McGuire Coats

-Prior to law school, Wendy taught high school English, studied acting, lived in London, and was a Writing Fellow with the Missouri Writing Project.
+Prior to law school, Wendy taught high school English, studied at the American Academy of Dramatic Arts, lived in London, and trained as a Writing Fellow with the Missouri Writing Project.

 - Stofer v.
 Shapell Indus.
 (2015) 233 Cal.App.4th 176: Secured client’s right to a jury trial in a construction defect case involving a fraudulent concealment claim by reversing both the bench trial and summary judgments.